joanne5548/parkmark/readme.md

 ### Backend
 #### UserData
+- [ ] Modify get request to throw 404 error if user does not exist
+    - [ ] Identify what and where the 500 (or something else) error is coming from
 - [ ] Check & update if user data has changed on every login

 ## Development Notes